ktaranov/sqlserver-kit/Utilities/README.md

  - A simplified way of looking at your servers.

-## TSQLT
-<a id="tsqlt"></a>
-Download page: [TSQLT]
-Release date: ?
-Support Version: from 2005
-Author: sqlity.net llc
-Free version: Yes
-Prise: No

- - Tests are automatically run within transactions
- - Tests can be grouped together within a schema
- - Output can be generated in plain text or XML
- - The framework gives you the ability to fake tables and views, and create stored procedure spies

 ## WhatsUp SQL Server Monitor
 <a id="whatsup-sql-server-monitor"></a>
 Download page: [WhatsUp SQL Server Monitor]